christian-draeger/jenkins-monitor/README.md

 [![N|Solid](https://api.travis-ci.org/christian-draeger/jenkins-monitor.svg?branch=master)](https://travis-ci.org/christian-draeger/jenkins-monitor)

 ### About
-The Jenkins-Monitor is a standalone monitoring tool to display the build status / the test results of several jobs.
+The Jenkins-Monitor is a standalone monitoring tool displaying the build status / test results of several jobs.
-This is espacially intresting if want to monitor jobs of a jenkins you are not administtrating yourself and don't have permission to install plugins on your own because the Jenkins-Monitor will communicate with the jenkins API.
+It's espacially intresting if you want to monitor jobs of a jenkins you are not administrating yourself or don't have permission to install plugins on your own.
 It is possible to create multiple boards with a separate configuration (which jobs you want to monitor, set different display name, optical things like backgrounds, panel themes, effects, etc.) for each of them.

 #### Required